The Spring Conference agenda is live!

 We’re hosting a hybrid Spring Conference!

-Present your work or learn from your fellow students in person on Wednesday, April 12 or online from April 17-21.
+Present your work or learn from your fellow students in person and online on Wednesday, April 12.

 Everyone is welcome, and everyone has something to teach.